 KEEP FAMILIES TOGETHER

 Thank you for your support of the Keep Families Together appeal.
 Together, we sent 4,400 messages to Congress and raised more than $25,000.
 You gifts have provided a $9,000 gift to the Southwest Conference to assist and shelter people on the border seeking asylum, waiting to be processed and for interviews.
-The remaining dollars will be designated as small grants ($250-$500) for which congregations around the country can apply.
-The money must be used to support ministries dedicated to assisting Central Americans seeking asylum.
+The remaining dollars have been designated for grants up to $1,000 for which congregations around the country can apply.
+These funds must be used to support ministries dedicated to assisting Central Americans seeking asylum.
 We are no longer accepting donations for the Keep Families Together appeal.
 If you would like to contribute to our ongoing immigration work, please give to the Neighbors in Need Special Mission Offering.

 Click here to Make a Donation